 Figure 1: Part of a new slide showing placeholders with dotted borders

 All of PowerPoint's built-in Slide Layouts except the Blank layout contain placeholders.
 PowerPoint provides several placeholders that can contain various types of content such as text, tables, charts, pictures, clip art, SmartArt diagrams, or media clips.
-For example, if you add a new slide based on the Title and Content layout, you'll find two placeholders: one for the slide title and the other for any single content type (see Figure 1, shown previously on this page).
+For example, if you add a new slide based on the Title and Content layout, you'll find two placeholders: one for the slide title and the other for any single content type, as shown in Figure 1, previously on this page.
 Each of the default layouts comprises a collection of various placeholders.
 If none of the available layouts work for you, you can create your own layout with custom placeholders in PowerPoint 2016, as explained in the following steps:

 Additionally, you can rename Slide Layouts as explained in our Duplicate, Rename, and Edit Slide Layouts in PowerPoint 2016 tutorial.